KeatonMacLeod/RunningMan/README.md

 3.)
 When the download finishes, navigate to the <strong>Release</strong> folder inside the <strong>Running Man Master Folder</strong>

 4.)
 Double click on the <strong>RunningMan.exe</strong> file that has the type <strong>Application</strong> and the game will start!

-<strong> IF YOU DO NOT HAVE VISUAL STUDIOS COMMUNITY 2015 INSTALLED: </strong>
 <br /><br /><br />
 Bio:
 -------------